A Spiritual Foundation For Addiction Recovery

-According to the Pew Research Center, 76.5 percent of Americans identify as religious in 2015.
+According to the Pew Research Center, 76.5% of Americans identified as religious in 2015.

 Millions of people struggle with drug and alcohol addiction every year.
 Addiction can affect anyone, regardless of their spirituality.
 Becoming addicted is not a moral or ethical failing — what you can control is the steps you take to overcome addiction.